wojciechloboda/graph-algorithm-course/README.md

 lab5, (lab 6) - chordal graphs, lex-bfs, vertex-coloring, finding max clique and vertex cover.

-proj - implementation of algorithm for finding min-cost max-flow for a alorithmic problem.
+proj - implementation of algorithm for finding min-cost max-flow for a algorithmic problem.